JujuAdams/Carton/README.md

 |----|--------|-------|
 |None|        |       |

-This script holds macros that control the behaviour of Carton. `__carton_config()` never needs to be directly called in code, but the script and the macros it contains must be present in a project for Input to work.
+This script holds macros that control the behaviour of **Carton**. `__carton_config()` never needs to be directly called in code, but the script and the macros it contains must be present in a project for Input to work.

 **You should edit this script to customise Carton for your own purposes.**